 Here you can either specify the full path or the name of the application you want to control, e.g. C:\Program Files\Mozilla Firefox\firefox.exe or just firefox.exe.
-You may use wildcards.
+Wildcards are allowed.

 Note that you can select application collections here, provided you've created them already.
 Please refer to the corresponding chapter for more information.